此内容没有您所选择的语言版本。

 On the target cluster, edit the migrated namespace:

-$ oc edit namespace <namespace>
+$ oc edit namespace <namespace>Add the missing

-annotations to the migrated namespace as in the following example:apiVersion: v1 kind: Namespace metadata: annotations: openshift.io/node-selector: "region=east" ...
+openshift.io/node-selectorannotations to the migrated namespace as in the following example:apiVersion: v1 kind: Namespace metadata: annotations: openshift.io/node-selector: "region=east" ...- Run the migration plan again.

 10.2.3.
-Error messages and resolutions
+Error messages and resolutions 复制链接链接已复制到粘贴板!

 This section describes common error messages you might encounter with the Migration Toolkit for Containers (MTC) and how to resolve their underlying causes.

-message is displayed the first time you try to access the MTC console, the likely cause is the use of self-signed CA certificates in one of the clusters.
+If a CA certificate error message is displayed the first time you try to access the MTC console, the likely cause is the use of self-signed CA certificates in one of the clusters.

-URL displayed in the error message and accept the certificate.
+To resolve this issue, navigate to the oauth-authorization-server URL displayed in the error message and accept the certificate.
 To resolve this issue permanently, add the certificate to the trust store of your web browser.

-message is displayed after you have accepted the certificate, navigate to the MTC console and refresh the web page.
+If an Unauthorized message is displayed after you have accepted the certificate, navigate to the MTC console and refresh the web page.

 10.2.3.2.
-OAuth timeout error in the MTC console
+OAuth timeout error in the MTC console 复制链接链接已复制到粘贴板!

-message is displayed in the MTC console after you have accepted a self-signed certificate, the causes are likely to be the following:
+If a connection has timed out message is displayed in the MTC console after you have accepted a self-signed certificate, the causes are likely to be the following:

 - Interrupted network access to the OAuth server